Questions to Ask an Atheist provides you with 100 questions to ask an atheist.

 “A study was done a while back into all the famous atheists of history, Jean Paul Sartre, Camus, Friedrich Nietzsche, Sigmund Freud, Karl Marx, Madalyn Murray O’Hare, and every single one of them had something in common.
 They either lost their father when they were young, their father abandoned their family, or they had a terrible relationship with their father.
 That is very interesting because often these doubts aren’t really driven by intellectual questions; they are being driven by an emotional issue that really blocks them from wanting to relate to a heavenly father because they feel so abandoned, or cheated, or hurt by their earthly father.”

 11. You are walking along the beach.
 You see in the sand the words, “God loves you.”
-Could the waves rolling up on the beach cause that to happen by chance, or would it be far more rationale to believe that someone just came by with a stick (or a finger) and wrote that in the sand?
+Could the waves roll up on the beach cause that to happen by chance, or would it be far more rational to believe that someone just came by with a stick (or a finger) and wrote that in the sand?

 12. You see the faces of four Presidents carved in solid rock on the top of Mt.
 Rushmore.
 You have two choices:

 A. A scientist with a Ph.D. in geology tells you that this is the result of millions of years of erosion from the wind and the rain.
-The similarity to the presidents faces is coincidence.
+The similarity to the president’s faces is a coincidence.

 B. A 16-year-old boy looks at it and says, that was obviously carved out by a gifted and very intelligent artist trained in the art of sculpting.